NETWAYS/foreman-training/README.md

 Foreman's extensibility is shown by introducing some plugins from basic ones to Katello.

 Targeted audience are experienced Linux administrators in need of a provisioning and management solution for their systems.
-Knowledge of Puppet is of advantage but not required.
+Knowledge of Puppet is an advantage but not required.

 ## Online Material